AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 **Build System and Distribution**

-- The makefile is very basic and currently builds 64 bit only
+- The makefile is very basic and currently builds the default architecture only
+- I need to understand what file names/architectures etc. should be for different systems
-- Improve the makefile or build system to support all necessary platforms and OSes
+- I need to improve the makefile or build system to support all necessary platforms and OSes
 - At the moment object files go into the main PD folder - I'd like them to go into a build directory but I don't know make well enough
-- At the moment I suppress undefined symbols at link, but that means that if there was a non-pd-related link error it wouldn't be caught, so if something nicer is possible that would be good.